 The session will be hosted by Sacrewell Farm and Country Centre: https://www.sacrewell.org.uk/

 Directions here: https://www.sacrewell.org.uk/visit/directions/

-By the end of the day we hope participants will:
+By the end of the day we hope participants have:

 Nell graduated in 1998 with an Ecology degree from the University of East Anglia (UEA), packed all of her belongings into her mini (and her bike onto the roof) and headed to Flatford Mill deep in Constable Country on the Suffolk/Essex border to become a centre assistant at a residential field study centre.
 Nell’s career with the Field Studies Council saw her move into a Graduate Assistant Tutor role where she undertook an NVQ in Outdoor Education and the seed was set!
 Nell became their Ecology Tutor not long after and enjoyed teaching Primary and A level groups.

 A Masters degree back at UEA in Applied Ecology and Conservation gave Nell the chance to develop her interest in the conflict between healthy ecological systems and human needs (and wants).
 Upon graduating Nell worked in the charitable sector again, this time for EnCams working with Local Authorities on Local Environmental Quality.
 After a couple of years Nell realised she missed working with children so took a new role coordinating a four year Learning for Sustainability Project for a field study centre in the Norfolk and Suffolk Broads: How Hill.